jonnonz1/nz-statute-book/acts/public/2002/sentencing-act-2002.md

 (3) Subject to subsection (4), the proceeds of the sale must be applied in the following manner and order of priority:
   (a) if the motor vehicle has been impounded under the Land Transport Act 1998, in paying any impoundment costs:
   (b) in payment of the costs of the sale (including all costs incurred in seizing the motor vehicle, towing and storing the vehicle, and complying with the provisions of this subpart preliminary to sale):
-  (c) if 1 or more security agreements have been brought to the notice of the Registrar before the proceeds of sale are fully applied, and have been established to the Registrar's satisfaction, in payment to each secured party of the amount to which the secured party would, but for the extinguishment of the security interest concerned, have been entitled under that agreement:
+  (c) if 1 or more security agreements have been brought to the notice of the Registrar before the proceeds of sale are fully applied, and have been established to the Registrar's satisfaction, in payment to each secured party of the amount to which the secured party would, but for the extinguishment of the security interest concerned, have been entitled under that agreement (and which has not already been recovered):
   (d) in payment of any sentence or order of reparation payable by the offender:
   (e) in payment of any levy payable by the offender under section 105B of this Act:
   (f) in payment of any fine or court costs payable by the offender: